 Now that you are familiar with the classic c2c crochet, you can play with different stitches and crochet different variations of this technique.

-Here are few ideas of corner to corner crochet pattern variations for your inspiration.
+Here are a few ideas of corner-to-corner crochet pattern variations for your inspiration.
 Some are paid patterns, but I just wanted to show you what you can do with this technique.

 PS: crocheting stitches in a triangle shape (a shawl for example), is not being considered as being a c2c pattern.
 Almost every stitch can be crocheted in a triangle shape.